PointSource/checkit-blueoak/README.md

 ## Getting Started

-In order to use the CheckIT application, you will need the following programs on your computer:
+In order to use the CheckIT application, you will need the following programs on your computer (see below for instructions on how to install each of these):
 * Git
 * Node.js
 * Bower